sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 occurrences  |      |
 -------------|------
 description  | Number of preceding events with the same status as the current event (OK, WARNING, CRITICAL, or UNKNOWN).
 Starting at `1`, the `occurrences` attribute increments for events with the same status as the preceding event and resets whenever the status changes.
 Read [Use event data][31] for more information.<br><br>Sensu automatically populates the `occurrences` value.
-For events created with the [events API][35], Sensu overwrites any `occurences` value you specify in the request body with the correct value. required     | false type         | Integer greater than 0 example      | {{< language-toggle >}}
+For events created with the [core/v2/events API][35], Sensu overwrites any `occurences` value you specify in the request body with the correct value. required     | false type         | Integer greater than 0 example      | {{< language-toggle >}}